raspibolt/raspibolt/guide/bonus/bitcoin/Samourai Dojo.md

 ### Download Samourai Dojo

-* Login as “admin” and change to a temporary directory which is cleared on reboot.
+* As a user “admin” move to a temporary directory which is cleared on reboot

 ```sh
 $ cd /tmp/